ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

-To ease the burden of grading, we ask that you keep the following in mind: we will grade your submission (in part) by copying our own `tests/` directory in place of the one you submit and running with all 3 flags:
+To ease the burden of grading, we ask that you keep the following in mind: we will grade your submission (in part) by copying our own `tests/` directory in place of the one you submit and running with all 4 flags:
 ```
 cargo test -- -c tests/test1.snek tests/test1.s
 cargo test -- -e tests/test1.snek
 cargo test -- -g tests/test1.snek tests/test1.s
+cargo test -- -i
 ```
 And producing corresponding executable files and outputs from generated assembly.
 It _doesn't_ rely on any of the data definitions or function signatures in